bensutherland/nano2geno/README.md

 Where the -d flag directs towards the fast5 files, and the -s flag points towards the output of albacore sequence summary, and the final output of the albacore basecaller.
 All reads should be accounted for if this worked correctly.

-Importantly! the fasta file you are looking for is entitled: `03_basecalled/all_reads.fastq.index.gzi`
+Probably not the file you are looking for is entitled: `03_basecalled/all_reads.fastq.index.gzi`

+Nanopolish needs a fasta file, so use Fastq to fasta:
+`fastq_to_fasta.py 03_basecalled/all_reads.fastq 03_basecalled/all_reads.fa`